5 Things you should know about being an American expatriate

-When making the decision to move abroad and become an expatriate, about 83% of the US Americans are generally satisfied with life abroad, according to a recent survey by InterNations.
-Among the US expat respondents, over two-fifths want to stay in their destination country forever.
+When deciding to move abroad and become an expatriate, about 83% of the US Americans are generally satisfied with life elsewhere, according to a recent survey by InterNations.
+Among the American expatriate respondents, over two-fifths want to stay in their destination country forever.
 As more and more Americans tend to live around the world, we are going to discuss some tips and facts to help future and current long-staying US expatriates to better prepare for the steps into the unknown.

 One of the most important things that US expatriates should know about is US Expat Taxes.
-The US is few of the countries which requires tax filing to its residents after they have moved abroad, even if you are paying tax in your destination country.
-In order to prevent penalties and earn tax credit, US American expatriates must file US tax obligation on time.
+The US is few of the countries which require tax filing to its residents after they have moved abroad, even if you are paying tax in your destination country.
+To prevent penalties and earn a tax credit, American expatriates must file US tax obligation on time.
 Special regulations may apply when using foreign taxes paid as a credit against US tax obligations.
-It is important for future and current US expats to understand US tax programs and talk to a expat tax professional.
+It is essential for future and current US expats to understand US tax programs and talk to an expat tax professional.

-- Take Advantage of Social Security Agreement Between US and Your Destination Country
+Take Advantage of Social Security Agreements Between the US and Your Destination Country

-- Apply for New Driver’s License In Your Destination Country Maybe Required
+Applying for a New Driver’s License in your Destination Country may be Required

 One of the most important considerations for American expats is obtaining global medical coverage, especially where local plans may be non-existent or adequate medical care may not be available.
-Your domestic health plan in the USA probably won’t cover you abroad so you need to search out an international plan assuming you will become a non-US resident.
+Your domestic health plan in the USA probably won’t cover you abroad, so you will need to search out an international plan assuming you will become a non-US resident.
 Therefore, it is critical for US expatriates to purchase an international health insurance plan.
-A good plan should provide a large direct pay medical network so you and your family wont have to pay out of pocket fee in multiple currencies.
-In addition, many international health insurance plan providers offer international medical networks with English speaking doctors and medical staff for those who don’t speak the local language.
+A good plan should provide a sizeable direct pay medical network, so you and your family won’t have to pay the out of pocket fee in multiple currencies.
+In addition, many global health insurance plans providers offer international medical networks with English speaking doctors and medical staff.

-If you are an US expatriate who is living abroad and travel often back to the United States, it is also important to get the USA coverage option in your international health insurance plan.
+If you are an American expatriate who is living abroad and often travels back to the United States, it is also important to get the American coverage option in your international health insurance plan.
 Most American expats residing abroad will seek out a global medical plan that includes the USA because if they suffer a serious medical illness or injury, the expat will most likely want to seek medical treatment back home in the USA.
-It is important to contact your international health insurance needs with an expat insurance expert such as Expat Financial and weigh the costs and benefits of having an international health insurance plan that provides full coverage in the United States of America.
+It is essential to cover your international health insurance needs with an expat insurance expert such as Expat Financial and weigh the costs and benefits of having an international health insurance plan that provides full coverage in the United States of America.

 Foreign Bank Account Report (FBAR) is a report of foreign bank accounts that based solely on your overseas account balances.
 This may be the case if you have a balance that exceeded $10,000 or more in your foreign bank accounts at any point during the year.